100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 type: blog
 ---

-We will add token-based authentication REsT API with Django Rest Framework and Djoser.
+In this article, we will add token-based authentication REST API with Django Rest Framework and Djoser.
 The [Django Rest Framework](https://www.django-rest-framework.org/) is a package for faster building REST APIs with Django.
 The [Djoser](https://djoser.readthedocs.io) provides basic views to handle authentication actions such as create user, login, logout.

 We are going to use a code from previous [post](/tutorial/react-routing-components-signup-login) (it has tag [v2](https://github.com/saasitive/django-react-boilerplate/tree/v2)).
 We will write only backend code (authentication REST API) in this post.
 You can find the details about frontend code in the next post: [React Token Based Authentication to Django Backend](/tutorial/react-token-based-authentication-django).